-We are coworking entrepeneurs and professionals who want to improve Europe’s economy and society via coworking and help and promote coworking to reach its full potential.
+We are coworking entrepreneurs and professionals who want to improve Europe’s economy and society via coworking and help and promote coworking to reach its full potential.
 We work with coworking spaces and policy makers to promote coworking businesses, activities and interests in the European Union.

 Coworking spaces are hubs for the entrepreneurs, freelance professionals, teleworkers and organizations that are building Europe’s future economy, innovation, jobs, and growth.
 There are already more than 2000 coworking spaces in Europe with committed entrepreneurs and teams that activate and strengthen these networks, improving the business, lives and links of the tens of thousands of people and businesses they host.